AP VoteCast: California voters sour on state of nation

 Voters in California made their pick for president while holding negative views about the country's direction, according to an expansive AP survey of the American electorate.

 The race between President Donald Trump and Democratic rival Joe Biden concluded Tuesday as the nation remains in the throes of a global public health crisis and mired in the economic downturn it brought on.
-AP VoteCast found that almost three-fourths of California voters said the U.S. is headed in the wrong direction and about a quarter of voters said it is on the right track.
+AP VoteCast found that 27% of California voters said the U.S. is on the right track and 73% of voters said it is headed in the wrong direction.

-Daniel Johnson, 52, decided to spend part of his afternoon walking around San Francisco’s voting center near City Hall dressed in an Uncle Sam costume and holding a sparkly sign urging people to vote.

-“Maybe I can get one person to consider voting, or just make sure that people are aware that it is Election Day if they are sleeping through it,” said Johnson, who voted for Biden.

 FACING THE PANDEMIC